By Christopher Scott – Technical Solutions & After Sales

 For a Linea Mini, with a .8mm restrictor, we are looking for approximately 500 grams of water in 30 seconds.

 If you find that your flow rate is significantly lower than specification, this simply means that your flow restrictor is occluded and needs to be replaced.
 It does not mean that your machine has been damaged, or that it needs to be de-scaled.

 The solution is to have the restrictor replaced, and then take a hard look at the water that you’re using, and also how you’re using your machine in terms of how long you keep it turned on vs. how often you use the machine.
 If you need to know more about water, take a look at our “Water for Home Espresso” post.

-If you have questions, please don’t hesitate to call our Technical Expert, Christopher Scott, at 206.258.2532 option 2.
-You can also email him at firstname.lastname@example.org.
+If you have questions, please don’t hesitate to call our Technical Experts at 206.258.2532 option 3.
+You can also email them at firstname.lastname@example.org.